Buckler’s Hard

 Distance: 3.5 km each way

-Refreshments: The Captain’s Table in Bucklers Hard, plenty of picnic benches or lots of choices in Beaulieu
+Refreshments: The Captain’s Table in Bucklers Hard serves breakfast, lunch and afternoon teas, there are plenty of picnic benches by the quay or lots of choices in Beaulieu, including ice-cream stores.

-Follow the banks of The River Beaulieu to the picturesque ship building hamlet of Buckler’s Hard with its Georgian cottages running down to the quay.
-There is plenty for the whole family to see and do on this walk, which starts from the popular New Forest village of Beaulieu.
+This is a linear walk that follows the banks of the River Beaulieu from the picturesque ship building hamlet of Buckler’s Hard, with its cottages running down to the quay, to the popular New Forest village of Beaulieu.
+There is plenty to do at either end with museums, boat cruises, picnic areas, gift shops and a play area.

 The Route

-As you approach Buckler’s Hard, there is a boardwalk going left to a bird hide.
+Near Buckler’s Hard there is a boardwalk leading to a bird hide.

-There is also plenty to do on your return to Beaulieu with sweet shops, ice-cream shops, tea rooms and pubs, as well as the resident donkeys who you will usually find somewhere on the grassy banks of the river.
+There is plenty to do in Beaulieu with sweet shops, ice-cream shops, tea rooms and pubs, as well as the resident donkeys who you will usually find somewhere on the grassy banks of the river or pretty millpond.
+Of course, there is also the famous motor museum and Palace House.

 Did you know?